Research

 (3) Decision-Making

-A deeper understanding of our temporally and socially extended selves can ultimately help us to improve real-life decisions, such as investments and generativity, especially for older adults.
+A deeper understanding of our temporally and socially extended selves can ultimately help us to improve real-life decisions, such as saving, investments, and charity giving, especially for older adults.
+I’m particularly interested in two patterns of decision-making.